I haven’t always been a runner. In fact, until 2011, I hated running. Before 2011, the only running I did in gym class

 After learning that lesson, I started running smartly.
 I ran my first half marathon in the Spring of 2011.

-That summer, during the Run Swim Run I won the previous year, I stopped in the middle of the race.
+That summer, during the same Run Swim Run I won the previous year, I stopped in the middle of the race.
 I had my first serious running injury.
 After multiple doctor visits, I was diagnosed with a tibial stress fracture.

 I cried more than any boyfriend problems…all I did was cry.
 I thought it was the end of the world.
 My tibial stress fracture taught me my body is not invincible and I need to train smartly.

 I had two months to rest and recover.
 Since it happened in July, I took off part of my season of fall cross-country.
 Although my second cross-country season was nowhere where I wanted it to be, it was still fun.
 It gave me hope for Spring racing.

 I stayed healthy in the spring and won the Plattsburgh half marathon.
 This picture describes how I ran the entire time.

 In the summer of 2012, I continued to train for my final collegiate season of cross country.
 I followed my coach’s advice and schedule (no more, no less).
-I took my easy runs easy, hard runs hard.
+I took my easy runs easy; hard runs hard.
 I didn’t add extra miles because I feared injury.
-I made it through the summer injury free and moved to Oswego, NY to intern.
+I made it through the summer injury-free and moved to Oswego, NY, to intern.